auroxdev/mdt/.github/pull_request_template.md

 <!-- Put an x inside the [ ] to check an item, like so: [x] -->

-- [ ] I have personally loaded this code into a server and checked all of its functionality.
+- [ ] I have personally loaded this code into a server and checked all of it's functionality.
-- [ ] My pull request fits the contribution guidelines & code conventions.